1. When will I receive a Financial Aid Application and is it available online?

 7. What if financial aid does not cover all expenses?

 There are several different methods of funding the balance due.
-Go to Other Funding Options link to see a list of options.
+The Alternative Funding Options link provides a list of options.

 8. If additional scholarships are received, will my financial aid package be reduced?